jmsaylor/slack-bookstore-bot/README.md

-## Slack Bot Bookstore
+## Slack Bookstore Bot

 ## Overview

-The Slack Bot Bookstore allows users to add books they are willing to loan to others to a database.
+This Slack Bot allows users to add books that they are willing to loan to others in a database.
 And, other Slack community members are able to view them and request to borrow them all from within the Slack platform.

 ## Motivation

-_Reading is valuable, but books can be expensive._ Sharing books (especially those in niche topics) allows those with any budget to read more books.
-The Slack Bot that lives inside the existing conversations of existing communities is a convenient medium for users to also share their books.
+_Reading is valuable, but books can be expensive._ Sharing books (especially titles in niche topics with high prices) allows those with any budget to read more books.
+The Slack Bot that lives inside the conversations of existing communities is a convenient medium for users to also share their books.

 ## Tech/Framework